natanaelfneto/pythontail/README.md

 ```Shell
 pip install pythontail
 ```
-Create your code as the available example1.py
+Create your code as the available in _pythontail/examples/example1.py_\
 ```Python
 from pythontail import tail
 import os